 As women, we often read and hear how important it is to do kegels, especially around the childbearing years.
 In fact, I bet it is safe to say that the majority of women have been told to do kegels at some point in their life.
 However, have you ever been told NOT to do kegels?

 A kegel is a pelvic floor contraction in order to help strengthen the pelvic floor muscles (similar to a bicep curl for your arms).
 While strengthening this group of muscles is important, there are certain times or situations where doing kegels could have adverse effects.
-Read on to learn when NOT to do kegels:
+Read on to learn when NOT to do kegels.

-You have pelvic or abdominal pain.
+2. You have pelvic or abdominal pain

-Pain can be an indicator of tight, overactive pelvic floor muscles, and as we mentioned above, kegels will only make the issue worse.
-Pelvic and abdominal pain is often more complex than simply “doing kegels” to strengthen the pelvic floor muscles.
+Pain can be an indicator of tight, overactive pelvic floor muscles.
+And as mentioned above, kegels will only make the issue worse.
+The root cause of pelvic and abdominal pain is often quiet complex.
 It typically requires more hands-on treatment to alleviate the pain.

-When you are going to the bathroom.
+3. When you are going to the bathroom

 How many times have you been told to practice your kegels while you are going to the bathroom?
 The problem with kegels in this scenario is that a proper kegel activates the deeper pelvic floor muscles.
 Yes, there are many layers of muscles in there!
 Simply stopping the flow or urine does not activate these important deeper muscles.
 The other issue is that the muscles are being trained to contract during voiding, which is a time when they should be relaxing.
 Over time, this can teach your muscles to go to the bathroom even if the muscles are contracted.
 If you continue this habit, you may find that one day you are taking a walk outside and leak urine because your body doesn’t know the difference between when to go and when not to go.